No9/hash-exchange/readme.markdown

 # hash-exchange

-trade hashes to figure out what content you need to send to the other side
+trade hashes to replicate data with a remote endpoint

 Trading hashes is very useful for replication on top of a content-addressable store where nodes have highly variable levels of information.
 This would be the